A Python data class is a class that has the @dataclass

 Data classes require type hints

-Data classes are build around the new(ish) type system Python offers.
+Data classes are built around the new(ish) type system Python offers.
 Using type hints reduces the chances of bugs and unexpected behavior in your code.
+You essentially declare the data type that should be stored in a variable.

 Python data class example